On This Page

 The take home message here, once again, is that if you see a fair number of fleas on your cat or dog, know that you have hundreds, maybe thousands of tiny flea eggs, larvae, and pupae around.

 To solve a serious flea problem you're going to have to go after the eggs, larvae, and pupae as well the adult fleas on your pet.
+Or use a flea product that kills adult fleas at near 100% kill rates so fast that no new eggs are laid.

-The trouble is that fleas have become resistant to the pesticides we've been using for the last 25 years.
+One trouble is that fleas have become resistant to the pesticides we've been using for the last 25 years.

 Luckily, we now have new pesticides that they haven't become resistant to, and in most cases are working really well.
 And many of these newer products also control other parasite problems well.

-But first, I have a few comments about the familiar products that don't work well:
+Some comments about the familiar products that don't work well:

 Shampoos, Mousse, and Sprays: